 It’s very simple.
 When we don't control our thoughts, we crash.

 And I’m sure we have all experienced a brain crash at some point.

-Rumination and worry is correlated with anxiety and depression.
+Rumination and worry are correlated with anxiety and depression.
 What comes first is the difficult one.
-But according to this study repetitive negative thinking may well lie at the core of the comorbidity between anxiety and depression.
+But according to this study, repetitive negative thinking may well lie at the core of the comorbidity between anxiety and depression.

 So, if we don’t control our thoughts we risk being engulfed with anxiety and depression.

 I used to work in child protection.
 On a daily basis, I dealt with abuse cases.
 If I gave way to the repetitive negative thinking train, I would be rendered useless.
 The only way we can work in a stressful environment and not be impacted is by owning our minds.

 When we succumb to our negative thoughts, we lose drive, vision, passion, and optimism.
 We lose our sense of hope.